Sammybro11/Analysis-of-Quantum-Walks/Report_Presentation/report.typ

 In particular, we investigate the roles played by the potential defects in CTQW and the phase defects in DTQW with respect to the control of quantum walk behaviors.@Intro_Yin

 We also explore the real life implementation of DTQW on cyclic lattices and their accuracy and fidelity, to understand the current challenges faced by the industry in implementation of such models.
 We use Qiskit's Circuit designing methods and their Runtime Service Noise simulation models to give accurate representation of hardware.

-In the following report, @Sec2 contains the mathematical model for the two different kinds of Quantum Walks and their defects modeling.
-Section 3 explores the various evolution properties of these walks based on (1) Localization, (2) Reflection and (3) Trapping of Quantum Walkers.
-Section 4 demonstrates the evolution on Quantum Walks on Cyclic Lattices using Quantum Circuits and compares them to Noisy models provided by Qiskit.
-Finally in Section 5, we describe our conclusions.

 = Mathematical Model <Sec2>